Liver Blood Tests (Normal, Low, and High Ranges & Results

 - What are the basic functions of the liver?

-- What are common liver blood tests?
+- What are common liver blood function tests?

-- What are the aminotransferases?
+- What are the aminotransferases enzymes (ALT, AST)?

-- Normally, where are the aminotransferases?
+- Normally, where are AST and ALT (aminotransferase enzymes)?

 - What are normal levels of AST and ALT?

-- What do elevated liver tests (AST and ALT) mean?
+- What do high (elevated) liver tests (AST and ALT) mean?

-- Does AST and ALT measurements indicate liver function?
+- Do AST and ALT test results indicate liver function?

-- Which blood tests are done to detect liver function?
+- What blood tests are done to detect liver function?

 - What are some common reasons for abnormal liver tests?